planosphere/Spiraliabase-VLM-2020/introToOntologyBuilding.md

 __Overview:__

-The goal is to identify groups of terms that have the same definition but different names, synonyms.
+The goal is to identify groups of terms that have the same definition but different names (synonyms).
 An additional goal is to pinpoint terms that might not be great solo terms, or synonyms, but would be excellent to use in a definition.

 _Fig 5.
 Updated Ontology class management sheet with conceptual groups_
 ![](ontology-images/termOrganization.png)